 In April 2016, Timor-Leste initiated the world’s first compulsory conciliation under the United Nations Convention of the law of the Sea (UNCLOS).
 Through this process, Australia and Timor-Leste reached agreement on a permanent maritime boundary and the historic Maritime Boundary Treaty was signed, establishing for the first time, permanent maritime boundaries in the Timor Sea.

 Timor-Leste has now turned its attention to the delimitation of maritime boundaries with Indonesia, and both countries have agreed to work towards a fair and equitable boundary based on international law.

 Why does it matter?
 Securing maritime boundaries is a matter of sovereignty for the people of Timor-Leste.
-When permanent maritime boundaries are settled with Australia and Indonesia in accordance with international law, the people of Timor-Leste will achieve sovereign ownership and control of the maritime areas within those boundaries.
+When permanent maritime boundaries are settled in accordance with International law, the people of Timor-Leste will achieve sovereign ownership and control of the maritime areas within those boundaries.